peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IComparable,
         System.IEquatable

 Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
-CBOR is defined in RFC 7049.<b>Converting CBOR objects</b>
+CBOR is defined in RFC 7049.

+<b>Converting CBOR objects</b>

 There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below.

-<b>To and from byte arrays:</b>The CBORObject.DecodeToBytes method converts a byte array in CBOR ormat to a CBOR object.
+<b>To and from byte arrays:</b>The CBORObject.DecodeFromBytes method converts a byte array in CBOR ormat to a CBOR object.
 The EncodeToBytes method converts a CBOR object o its corresponding byte array in CBOR format.

-<b>To and from data streams:</b>The CBORObject.Write methods write many kinds of objects to a data tream, including numbers, CBOR objects, strings, and arrays of numbers nd strings.
-The CBORObject.Read method reads a CBOR object from a data tream.
+<b>To and from data streams:</b>The CBORObject.Write methods write many kinds of objects to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
+The CBORObject.Read method reads a CBOR object from a data stream.

-<b>To and from other objects:</b>The CBORObject.FromObject method converts many kinds of objects to a BOR object, including numbers, strings, and arrays and maps of numbers nd strings.
-Methods like AsDouble, AsByte, and AsString convert a CBOR bject to different types of object.
+<b>To and from other objects:</b>The  `CBORObject.FromObject`  method converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
+Methods like AsDouble, AsByte, and AsString convert a CBOR object to different types of object.
+The  `CBORObject.ToObject`  method converts a CBOR object to an object of a given type; for example, a CBOR array to a native  `List`  (or  `ArrayList`  in Java), or a CBOR integer to an  `int`  or  `long` .

-<b>To and from JSON:</b>This class also doubles as a reader and writer of JavaScript Object otation (JSON).
-The CBORObject.FromJSONString method converts JSON to a BOR object, and the ToJSONString method converts a CBOR object to a SON string.
+<b>To and from JSON:</b>This class also doubles as a reader and writer of JavaScript Object Notation (JSON).
+The CBORObject.FromJSONString method converts JSON to a CBOR object, and the ToJSONString method converts a CBOR object to a JSON string.

 In addition, the CBORObject.WriteJSON method writes many kinds of objects as JSON to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
 The CBORObject.Read method reads a CBOR object from a JSON data stream.